5GenCrypto/libmmap/README.md

 * how many multiplications need to be supported (kappa),
 * the number of tags in the universe that the zero-test operates at (gamma),
 * the universe that the zero-test operates at, or pass `NULL` for the bag that contains each tag once,
-* how many plaintexts to store in each encoding,
+* how many plaintexts each encoding must be able to store,
 * how much parallelism to use,
 * a random seed (which will be modified in-place during the method call), and
 * a verbosity level.